IMERSS/inat-components/DEVELOPER.md

 ## Developer notes

-TODO: rewrite this for Nx
+TODO: rewrite this for Nx!